nafarlee/git-good/README.md

-So if I had 2 local branches, `master` and `cool-feature`, and currently `master` is active, running `git checkout cool-feature` will change the active branch to `cool-feature` and will also `checkout` each file in the working directory to match the HEAD commit of `cool-feature`.
+So if I had 2 local branches, `master` and `cool-feature`, and currently `master` is active, running `git checkout cool-feature` will change the active branch to `cool-feature` and will also `checkout` each file in the working directory to match `cool-feature`.

 #### `git checkout -b <new-local-branch>`

-Tell `git` to create a new local `-b`ranch called `new-local-branch` based on the HEAD of the current active branch, then make `new-local-branch` the active branch.
+Tell `git` to create a new local `-b`ranch called `new-local-branch` based on HEAD, then make `new-local-branch` the active branch.

 __important__: This is how you will create a new branch most of the time.